-Thanks to its large area and fine tracking granularity the MACRO detector was a proper tool for the study of multiple parallel muons.
-Many papers were published by MACRO on this topic to study the muon multiplicity, the distance between muons and the impact on cosmic ray composition from the multiple muon measurement.
-The last MACRO paper on this argument is in (Ambrosio et al., 1999), one important number to consider is that the average distance between muon pairs is $\langle r \rangle \sim 9.4$ m. for vertical tracks and depth 3800 gr/cm^2 .
+$\langle r \rangle \sim 9.4\,\mathrm{m}$.
+For vertical tracks and average depth $3800\,\mathrm{g/cm^2}$.
 The value of $\langle r \rangle$ changes slowly with depth and zenith angle.
-Fig. 1 shows a typical multiple muon event.
-From this pictures is easy to understand one of the problems of this analysis : the large dimension of the scintillator boxes compared to the average value of $\langle r \rangle$.
-The probability to have more than one track intercepting the same counters is high.
-In this case the time could be wrong.
+Figure 1 shows a typical multiple muon event.
+From this picture is easy to understand one of the problems of this analysis: the large dimension of the scintillator boxes compared to the average value of $\langle r \rangle$.
+The probability of having more than one track intercepting the same counters is high.
+In this case, the time could be wrong.
 This is because the analysis software could fail to compute the light propagation time from the intercept of the track to the photomultipliers.
-This is the second source of not gaussian tails in the time distributions (the first is the timing between different supermodules).
+This is the second source of non-Gaussian tails in the time distributions (the first is the timing between different supermodules).

-For each track the analysis program computes the $\beta = v/c$ and the average between the scintillators time along the track.
-To remove noise the analysis program uses only the scintillators in which the position along the scintillator computed by the time differences between the PM at the ends is in agreement with the position given from the streamer chambers.
-To measure the times compared to an "arrival front" each track time is corrected for a value, depending from the incidence angle.
+For each track the analysis program computes the $\beta = v/c$ and the "track time" (average between the scintillator times along the track).
+To remove noise, the analysis program uses only the scintillators in which the position along the scintillator computed by the time differences between the PM at the ends is in agreement with the position given from the streamer chambers.
+Therefore the analysis program computes the differences between the "track times" and the average time of all the tracks in the bundle.
+This is done including a correction due to the incidence angle.
 A 5° angular cut is applied to require parallel tracks.
-To have a valid track time a single scintillator is sufficient but in case of events between different supermodules there is the requirement that at least one track between two different supermodules has two scintillators and that the beta value is consistent with one.
+To have a valid track time a single scintillator is sufficient, but in the case of events between different supermodules there is the requirement that at least one track between two different supermodules has two scintillators and that the beta value is consistent with one.
 This is to reduce the noise due to the inter ERP TDCs.

-Figure 3: Difference track time - average time for multiple muons with 2 or 3 tracks (continuos line) compared with a "simulation" using the data (dashed line)
+FIGURE 3.
+Difference between track time and average time for multiple muons with 2 or 3 tracks (continuos line) compared with a "simulation" using the data (dashed line).